This is an actual photograph I found of Elon Musk standing in front of the Red Planet.

 Elon Musk in The Future

-SpaceX is completing its first manned spacecraft, called Crew Dragon, which will take over from Russia in 2018 in taking astronauts to the ISS.
-However, most of its engineering resources are going into the construction of the mighty BFR, which is scheduled to perform its first test flight by 2022.
+Meanwhile, SpaceX is completing its first manned spacecraft, called Crew Dragon, which will take over from Russia in 2018 in flying astronauts to and from the ISS.
+That said, the big news is still on the Mars front: most of SpaceX’s engineering resources are going into the construction of the mighty BFR, which is scheduled to perform its first test flight by 2022.